sufuf3/Free5GC-service/docs/example-service.md

     * `ExampleServiceInstance` holds per-tenant settings, including a `tenant_message`.
 Each `ExampleServiceInstance` corresponds to one web server serving one web page.
 This model has relations for `foreground_color` and `background_color` that allow some additional customization of the served page. `tenant_secret` is a secret that is installed into the container running the web server

-    * `Color` implements the color model used by the `foreground_color` and `background_color` fields of `SimpleExampleServiceInstance`.
+    * `Color` implements the color model used by the `foreground_color` and `background_color` fields of `ExampleServiceInstance`.

     * `EmbeddedImage` allows embedded images to be attached to web pages.
 As the foreign key relation is from the embedded image to the service instance, this forms a many-to-one relation that allows many images to be attached to a single web page.

 2. The `model_policies` directory contains a model policy.
-This model policy is reponsible for automatically creating and deleting the `Instance` associated with each `ExampleServiceInstance`.
+This model policy is reponsible for automatically creating and deleting the `OpenStackServiceInstance` associated with each `ExampleServiceInstance`.

 3. The `sync_steps` directory contains a sync step that uses Ansible to provision the web server and configure the web page.